trinidad/trinidad_daemon_extension/README.md

 You can find further information on how to write your own extension in the wiki: http://wiki.github.com/calavera/trinidad/extensions

-## Development

-Copy the hooks into *git-hooks* directory to *.git/hooks* to make sure the jar file is updated when the java code is modified.

-You will need to have a JDK installed due to ant invoking `javac` and `jar`.

 ## Copyright

 Copyright (c) 2010-2012 David Calavera.
 See LICENSE for details.